 o email you to confirm the time and location of our meeting, if we have arranged to meet

 What to expect from our first meeting

-The nature of our first meeting will be very different from any following meetings.
-This meeting is about asking questions and finding out about you and the counselling on offer.
-We will then decide whether we would like to carry on working together in the future.
-If we do, we will read over the contract together and talk about how many sessions you might like, and how frequent your sessions might be.
+The nature of our first meeting will be a little different from any following meetings.
+This meeting allows you to come and check me out, check the place out and see if I am someone you would like to continue working with.
+It is an opportunity for you to ask any questions you may have.
+There is no obligation to continue after the first meeting.
+Also, I will be wanting to find out a little more about you and what you are experiencing, and talk through the counselling I offer.
+We will then decide whether we would like to carry on working together.
+If we do, we will read over the contract together and talk about how many sessions you might like.
+Sessions are weekly.

 What to expect from subsequent sessions